|

-Pattern Day Trading at Charles Schwab
+Pattern Day Trader at Charles Schwab

 II.
 The account must be a margin account.